X3N0TEK/Void-Chamber/README.md

-🌌 Void Chamber
+# 🌌 Void Chamber

 Void Chamber is a cosmic, alien-themed game of chance inspired by the human ritual of Russian Roulette.
 You enter the Chamber not for glory, but to face the eternal hunger of the Void.
 Each cycle is a wager of existence — survive, and the Chamber acknowledges your defiance.
 Fail, and you are claimed by the Abyss.

-🕹️ Gameplay Overview

-The player faces the Void Chamber, an ancient alien ritual device.

-The Chamber spins, hiding the Oblivion Seed among empty husks.

-On your turn, you must choose to:

-Summon → Pull the Chamber’s Call and face fate.

-Pass → Refuse the Call, pushing risk into the next cycle (if rules permit).

-Survive enough Cycles and resonate through fate itself.

-Fall to the Oblivion Seed, and the Void claims you.

-⚡ Core Concepts
+# ⚡ Core Concepts

-Cycles (Total Shots): The count of all Chamber turns endured.
+- Cycles (Total Shots): The count of all Chamber turns endured.

-Oblivion Seed (Bullet): The hidden shard of annihilation.
+- Oblivion Seed (Bullet): The hidden shard of annihilation.

-Summon (Pull Trigger): When you call upon the Chamber to decide.
+- Summon (Pull Trigger): When you call upon the Chamber to decide.

-Pass: Deny the Chamber once — but beware, the Void remembers.
+- Pass: Deny the Chamber once — but beware, the Void remembers.

-Currency – Shards: Earned fragments of fate, used to unlock perks.
+- Currency – Shards: Earned fragments of fate, used to unlock perks.

-🎯 Features
+# 🎯 Features

-Alien-inspired narrative flavor text for every action.
+- Alien-inspired narrative flavor text for every action.
 Tension-filled risk & reward gameplay.

-Perks & Unlocks (e.g. Lucky Trigger, Double XP, Cheap Pass, High Roller).
+- Perks & Unlocks (e.g. Lucky Trigger, Double XP, Cheap Pass, High Roller).

-Thematic progression currency (Shards) to buy permanent upgrades.
+- Thematic progression currency (Shards) to buy permanent upgrades.

-Designed to be expanded into graphical or terminal-based versions.
+- Designed to be expanded into graphical or terminal-based versions.

-🛠️ Installation
+# 🛠️ Installation

-Clone the repository
+## Clone the repository

 git clone <https://github.com/AdamHale88/VoidChamber.git>
 cd VoidChamber

-Run the game
+## Run the game

 javac VoidChamber.java

 java VoidChamber

 👁️ License